rivm-syso/mcra-core/INSTALLATION.md

 ### **Optional software**

-### MS Access Database Engine Redistributable (optional)
+### MS Access Database Engine 2010 Redistributable (optional)

 This component is only necessary if you plan to use MS Access MDF files as input of the CLI utility.

-* Download the MS Access Database Engine Redistributable from de [Microsoft Website](https://www.microsoft.com/en-us/download/details.aspx?id=54920).
+* Download the MS Access Database Engine 2010 Redistributable from de [Microsoft Website](https://www.microsoft.com/en-us/download/details.aspx?id=13255).\
+Note: a later version, for example 2016, may work but has not been tested.
+A known problem of the 2026 version is that the installation is aborted when a conflict is detected from mixing x86 and x64 Microsoft Office components.
 * Run the installer and accept all defaults.

 ### Git (optional)